 The City of Calgary has committed to publicly report its pesticide use.
 In 2016, The City began to update its Integrated Pest Management Plan.
 Coinciding with this project was a 2017 Council report on the toxicity of pesticides used by The City of Calgary and its Civic Partners.
 In this report, Administration committed to publicly reporting its annual use of pesticides.

 We continue to explore how best to present pesticide use by The City.
-The 2017 City of Calgary Pesticide Use and 2018 City of Calgary Pesticide Use, and the 2019 City of Calgary Pesticide Use, 2020 City of Calgary Pesticide Use list the pesticide products, amount used and reasons for use.
+The 2017 City of Calgary Pesticide Use, 2018 City of Calgary Pesticide Use, and the 2019 City of Calgary Pesticide Use, 2020 City of Calgary Pesticide Use list the pesticide products, amount used and reasons for use.
 As the Integrated Pest Management update progresses, the project team will engage citizens and other stakeholders on the most effective way to publicly report on The City’s use of pesticides.